SuJuHarper83/Products_API/README.md

 BONUS

-(/5 points) As a developer, I want to add the ability to add an image link to each product.
+As a developer, I want to add the ability to add an image link to each product.
 (Link to picture on the internet, this will just be a simple CharField representing the URL of the image, you do NOT need to add an actual image file.) --> -->